CrystalDoesDesign/hithere/README.md

-# hithere
+# hi there
-first base location
+first base location, I guess I can practice some coding in here now!